a-ferri/k8s-demo/README.md

 kubectl get node <NODE_NAME> -o=jsonpath='CPU:{"\t"}{.status.allocatable.cpu}{"\n"}MEM:{"\t"}{.status.allocatable.memory}{"\n"}'
 ```

-This information is important for the PDB tests as we have to assign enough resources to each pod of our StatefulSet so they cannot be schedule at the same node.
+This information is important for the PDB tests as we have to assign enough resources to each pod of our StatefulSet so they cannot be scheduled at the same node.

 ## Creating & configuring the cluster